jeffThompson/CreativeProgramming1/Week04_Randomness/README.md

 # RANDOMNESS

 ### TLDR
-* Three (or more) exploratory sketches due Oct 6 by 11am EST
+* Three (or more) exploratory sketches due Oct 12
 * Reading response on articles about Open Source software, added as comment on assignment
-* Oct 13 is a Monday schedule – no class!
-* Finished version, exported as a `jpg`, due Oct 20 by 11am EST
+* Finished version, exported as a `jpg`, due Oct 18
 * Upload `jpg` image to Canvas and include a link to `p5.js` code as a comment
+* Oct 11: Indigenous Peoples' Day – class meets on Tuesday!
+* Oct 18: Jeff out of town, meet on Zoom at 11am EST

 ***

 ### ASSIGNMENT
 > "The computer is a unique device for the arts since it can function soley as an obedient tool with vast capabilities for controlling complicated and involved processes, but then again, full exploitation of its unique talents for controlled randomness and detailed algorithms could result in an entirely new machine – a creative artistic medium." – A. Michael Noll (1970)

 We've seen very clearly that the computer does exactly what you tell it, even if the result isn't what you intended 😂.
 But programming is also capable of what software art pioneer [A. Michael Noll](https://en.wikipedia.org/wiki/A._Michael_Noll) calls "controlled randomness," a creative tool that both breaks the computer's determinism and takes advantage of its capacity to quickly create ([seemingly](https://en.wikipedia.org/wiki/Pseudorandomness)) random values.
 For this assignment, you'll explore randomness as a tool that can be used to drive any visual parameter in your sketch – position, size, rotation, color, number of iterations, etc – and create results that are entirely unexpected.

 Code that uses randomness will generate different outputs every time it's run, which can be really exciting, too!
 Remember the idea of iterative development: run your sketch many times and keep the outputs that you like best.
 This can be a super cool way of working but maybe a little weird: it removes your artistic hand to a degree, leaving you to act as coordinator (writing code) and curator (selecting output to show) – very different than the way we make art with more traditional materials.